shrutiramani7/Exploring-Hacker-News-Post/README.md

-# About my first project on Github - Exploring Hacker News Posts
+# About my first project on Github - Exploring Hacker News Posts - Completed in collaboration with @ArafatSadiq

 In this project, we'll compare two different types of posts from Hacker News, a popular site where technology related stories (or 'posts') are voted and commented upon.
 The two types of posts we'll explore begin with either Ask HN or Show HN.